jpibarra1130/jpibarra1130.github.com/_posts/2014-01-12-Securing-My-Cloud-Server.md

 ---
 layout: post
 title: "Securing My Cloud Server"
+description: "How to secure a private cloud server"
 ---

 I'm finally on the deployment stage of my app.
 I have been working on this application on and off for a few months now.
 I was hoping to deploy it on January 1 but an impromptu trip stopped me from doing so.
 But nevertheless, here I am and deploying it.